4 reasons your online fundraising isn’t working

 For effective email marketing, there are a few important things to keep in mind to move donations through the funnel.
 First, you must ensure that a single, clear call to action and your fundraising aims are communicated consistently throughout your messaging.
 Additionally, make sure that you aren’t assuming your multipurpose newsletter is enough to point people in the right direction; sending pointed, specific fundraising emails aside from these will help people know how they can actually help.
 Are you sending emails on a regular schedule?
 Plan for those.
 This helps your organization remain timely and relevant to your potential donors.

 Need help with that?
-Here are 5 examples of great fundraising email campaigns.
+Here are the ingredients of a good fundraising email.

 3. Your website… isn’t great